manticore-projects/kanzi-testing-scripts/README.md

 A quite short and simple script for generating a list of sha256sums of decompressions of kanzi-compressed files.
-Includes almost no error checking, so completely failed kanzi decompressions will return the checksum of a zero-length file like in this example where `kanzi` is a new version (July 2025) unable to decompress some earlier test files (compressed with a December 2024 kanzi, bitstream version 6 format being in development and [changing incompatibly](https://github.com/flanglet/kanzi-cpp/commit/140790b26a6acbd413b145d248f9967ff4cc00ad) in that period):
+Includes almost no error checking, so completely failed kanzi decompressions will return the checksum of a zero-length file like in this example where `kanzi` is a new version (July 2025) unable to decompress some earlier test files (compressed with a December 2024 kanzi.old, bitstream version 6 format being in development and [changing incompatibly](https://github.com/flanglet/kanzi-cpp/commit/140790b26a6acbd413b145d248f9967ff4cc00ad) in that period):
 ```